- Last Updated: June 27, 2018

 Focused Ultrasound Therapy

 Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with sacral chordomas.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the brain without damaging surrounding normal tissue.
 Where the beams converge, the ultrasound produces precise ablation (thermal destruction of tissue) enabling sacral chordomas to be treated without surgery.

-Focused ultrasound has been used to treat four patients with sacral chordomas in England with encouraging results via focused ultrasound that was guided by ultrasound.
+Focused ultrasound has been used to treat four patients with sacral chordomas in England with encouraging results.
 The researchers report tumor volume was reduced over time in three patients for whom follow up scans were available.
 Tumor necrosis was documented in two out of the three patients.
-The researchers have indicated that they plan to open a national trial for sacral chordoma with long term follow up.

 Gillies MJ, Lyon PC, Wu F, Leslie T, Chung DY, Gleeson F, Cranston D, Bojanic S. High-intensity focused ultrasonic ablation of sacral chordoma is feasible: a series of four cases and details of a national clinical trial.
 Br J Neurosurg.
 2016 Dec 12:1-6.